andrew-boutin/dndtextapi/docs/SUPPORT_CHAT_APP_BOTS.md

 ### 6. Add bot to corresponding Slack channel

-Follow [Slack Bot Setting Up The Events API](https://api.slack.com/bot-users#setup-events-api) to add your Slack bot to channels you want and to also make sure that it has access to the messagse in that channel.
+Follow [Slack Bot Setting Up The Events API](https://api.slack.com/bot-users#setup-events-api) to add your Slack bot to channels you want and to also make sure that it has access to the messages in that channel.

 At this point the bot will start listening to all messages that get sent in the channel that it was added to.
 It will essentially ignore all traffic since no users will have registered themselves yet.

-### 7. User allows Bot to send messages for them in API
+### 7. User allows bot to send messages for them in API

 Need to allow channel members to allow/disallow a bot from sending messages on behalf of their characters.
 Can do this by adding a field to the character object `Character.BotUsername`.
 This will be an optional field that defaults to blank.
 The user, and admins, can update their character to fill in `BotUsername` with their corresponding Slack username.
 This will enable the bot, that was added to the channel, to send messages from the Slack user identified from `BotUsername` for this character.
 The field can be updated back to blank to take away the bots authorization.

     PUT /channels/:id/characters/:id data{..., botusername=slackusername}

-### 8. User in Slack channel uses cmd to register with the Bot
+### 8. User in Slack channel uses cmd to register with the bot

 A Slack user can send a command to the bot to get themselves registered on that end.
 They will need to be signed into Slack using the username that was used on the `Character.BotUsername` in the API.
 Also, they should issue the command in the Slack channel that was used on the `Channel.BotChannel` in the API.